-How to reclaim tablespace in RDS for SQL Server
+Reclaim tablespace for an ApsaraDB RDS for SQL Server instance

 Problem description

-In RDS for SQL Server, the size of a table does not automatically decrease after you delete variable-length columns or reduce their length.
-Variable-length columns include data types such as varchar, nvarchar, varchar(max), nvarchar(max), varbinary, text, ntext, image, sql_variant, varbinary(max), and xml.
+In ApsaraDB RDS for SQL Server, the size of a table does not automatically decrease when you delete or shorten variable-length columns.
+These columns include field types such as varchar, nvarchar, varchar(max), nvarchar(max), varbinary, text, ntext, image, sql_variant, varbinary(max), and xml.

 Cause

-This happens because space is not automatically reclaimed.
-When you delete data, the space that the data occupied is not deallocated.
-When you insert a new record, the database prioritizes this empty space.
+This issue occurs because space is not reclaimed automatically.
+After you delete data, the space that the records occupied remains allocated.
+When you insert a new record, the database prioritizes using these empty slots.

-You can periodically rebuild the clustered index.
-Note that even if you reclaim space from a table, the size of the database's data file does not decrease.
-To shrink a data file in SQL Server, you can use the DBCC SHRINKDATABASE command to shrink the data and log files for a specified database.
-Alternatively, you can use the DBCC SHRINKFILE command to shrink a specific data or log file for the current database.
+You can reclaim space by rebuilding the clustered index periodically.
+However, this action does not reduce the size of the database's data file.
+To shrink a data file in SQL Server, you can use the DBCC SHRINKDATABASE command to shrink all data and log files in a database, or the DBCC SHRINKFILE command to shrink a specific data or log file.

-In MySQL, each table is typically stored in a separate file.
-Therefore, if you reclaim space from a large table, the overall database size decreases.
-In contrast, all tables in SQL Server are stored in shared database files.
-To reduce the overall size, you must shrink these files.
-This topic describes the following two methods:
+In MySQL, each table typically has its own file.
+Therefore, if you shrink a large table, the overall database size decreases.
+In contrast, all tables in SQL Server are stored within the database's files.
+Therefore, you can only reclaim disk space by shrinking these files.
+This topic describes two methods:

-• Method 1: Use the DBCC CLEANTABLE command to reclaim space from deleted variable-length columns in a table or indexed view.
+• Method 1: Use the DBCC CLEANTABLE command to reclaim space from dropped variable-length columns in tables or indexed views.
 The syntax is as follows:

 DBCC CLEANTABLE